RockefellerArchiveCenter/reading-room-manual/index.md

 You also need to check the restriction field for all new requests.
 While new requests submitted by a researcher who is not signed into the Reading Room in Aeon are automatically routed to the “Needs Restriction Review” queue, this does NOT happen when someone is signed into the Reading Room.
 You will need to manually move requests with restrictions to “Needs Restriction Review.”

-Location information is found via [Find It](http://find-it.rockarch.org/).
-Any information not found in Find-It will be available in the Master Shelf List (`S:\Inter-Office\Archival\Vault Management\Shelf lists`).
+Location information is contained in ArchivesSpace and can be found using the [Find It](http://find-it.rockarch.org/) tool or ArchivesSpace.
 In order to ensure that materials are pulled efficiently, please complete the steps within 15 minutes after the deadline for that retrieval time.

 Select digitized materials can be accessed via the [Virtual Vault](http://virtualvault.rockarch.org/).
 If such an item is requested, direct the researcher to [http://virtualvault.rockarch.org](http://virtualvault.rockarch.org) either verbally or by email.
 Refer to Aeon Guides for the RAC (`/S:/Inter-Office/Reference/Aeon Guides for the RAC`) for instructions for the latter.